yazz/VisualJS/README.md

-### Is Visual Javascript looking for investment
-No, we don't need money as Yazz has been sponsoring the development of the Visual Javascript tool.
-We would only consider investment from the outside if it was a very long term play as Yazz is expecting to be unprofitable for many years to come.
-We have been approached by many investors to invest in us, but we would only consider long term investors who would also bring some strategic value to Yazz/Visual Javascript.

 ###  Does Visual Javascript work with VMWare PKS or other versions of Kubernetes?
 Visual Javascript has been tested with Kubernetes, OpenShift, and Docker.
 We will test with more versions, including Rancher as time goes by, but it should work fine with VMWare PKS, GCP, and other Kubernetes distributions